Quick Guide to Fixing Computer Hardware

-You can fix most computer hardware problems yourself, even if you lack formal training or mechanical aptitude.
+You can fix most computer hardware problems yourself.
 This easy guide tells you how.

-All the software tools we recommend are free.
+All the software tools I recommend are free.

 Here's the outline --